AG Garland’s moves draw criticism after pledge to depoliticize Justice Department

 The directive asked U.S. attorneys and the FBI to meet with local law enforcement to battle what he called “a disturbing spike in harassment, intimidation and threats of violence against school administrators, board members, teachers and staff.”
 Mr. Garland cast the meetings as strategy sessions.

-The Justice Department, in a news release, said the attorney general also will direct federal agents and lawyers to figure out ways to investigate and prosecute protesters, and will help states make cases when no federal law has been broken.
-And Mr. Garland will offer training so school officials can figure out when they’ve been threatened.
+The Justice Department said in a news release that the attorney general also would direct federal agents and lawyers to figure out ways to investigate and prosecute protesters and help states make cases when no federal law has been broken.
+Mr. Garland offered training so school officials would know when they’ve been threatened.

-The Oct.
-4 announcements came just days after the National School Boards Association wrote a letter to Mr. Biden urging that disruptive parents be classified as “equivalent to a form of domestic terrorism and hate crimes.”
-Conservatives saw Mr. Garland’s announcement as carrying out the association’s demands.
+Days before the Oct.
+4 announcements, the National School Boards Association wrote a letter to Mr. Biden urging that parents’ disruptions be classified as “equivalent to a form of domestic terrorism and hate crimes.”
+Conservatives saw Mr. Garland’s announcement as an agreement to the association’s demands.

 “He is unleashing the full force of the federal government against parents, potentially treating them as ‘domestic terrorists,’ while providing no evidence of any credible, significant threats,” said Christopher Rufo, one of the nation’s leading opponents of critical race theory.
 “It’s a blatant tactic to suppress conservatives and criminalize legal dissent.
 It’s unprecedented and, unless he reverses this decision, will remain a stain on his legacy forever.”